icebob/moleculer-java-site/docs/networking.md

                                      .build();
 ```

-### File System Transporter
+#### File System Transporter

 Built-in, filesystem-based, server-less Transporter.
-File System Transporter is primarily NOT for production use.
-It's much slower than other Transporters.
+With this Transporter multiple Service Brokers can communicate with each other through a shared directory structure.
-Rather it can be considered as a reference implementation or a sample.
+File System Transporter is not advisable for use in production mode as it is much slower than other Transporter.
-With this Transporter multiple Service Brokers can communicate with each other through a common directory structure.
+Rather it can be considered as a reference implementation or a code sample.

 ```java
 FileSystemTransporter transporter = new FileSystemTransporter("/shared/dir");